 EPICURUS CAFÉ: A CULTUREPLACES SALON

 Rather than try to tackle complex national and international issues and institutions that affect the entire U.S. , we concentrate on place based trends and academic research that more directly reflect our everyday experiences in our own neighborhoods, workplaces, and other closer connections.
+We seek to grapple with ideas that stem from and have immediate implications for our personal ties and intellectual enjoyment.
+We deal with those grassroots issues not to influence public policy or resolve differences but to gain an understanding of the way of the world-- in order to sort out the chaos and thereby increase our pleasure as identified by Epicurus.

 That said, however, certain patterns of behavior associated with racial, gender, and employment relations, for instance, which have various impacts affecting human activity around the world including strong influence over our own daily lives.
 These human tendencies, we believe, can best be examined as they are manifested in particular contexts which we call CulturePlaces.